 The first thing you want to do is turn off the notification to share your profile updates with your network.
-After this masterclass, your profile will go under major construction, and the last thing you want to do is alert your network of every single change you make.
+After reading this material, your profile will go under major construction, and the last thing you want to do is alert your network of every single change you make.
 To do this, you need to: